 - Download the Samsung USB Drivers for the Windows operating system.

-- Log into the computer using the admin account, so you are then using the Odin flashing application with the administrative permissions.
-(If you cannot log in as the admin because you do not have the right credentials to do so, then try logging into your user account and then right-clicking on the Odin flashing application and choose to run Odin as the admin).
+If you cannot log in as the admin because you do not have the right credentials to do so, then try logging into your user account and then right-clicking on the Odin flashing application and choose to run Odin as the admin.

 That is everything that is required to root Samsung Galaxy Tab 4 SM-T330NU tablets when you have it running on the Android 5.1.1 Lollipop software updates.
 The guide uses the CF-Auto-Root tool by Chainfire.
 It is a one-click rooting tool that installs and enables the SuperSU on the device, so you don’t have to get a custom recovery image installed and flash the SuperSU manually from the custom recovery image instead.
 Those who don’t want a custom recovery installed always prefer using the CF-Auto-Root tool when it is available.